 \subsection{Acknowledgements}

-That there are analogies with Parker's work is not an accident: we received a great deal of inspiration from his work and had many fruitful discussions with Brett Parker.
+That there are analogies with Parker's work is not an accident: We received a great deal of inspiration from his work and had many fruitful discussions with him.
 We also benefited from discussions with Steffen Marcus, Dhruv Ranganathan, Ilya Tyomkin, Martin Ulirsch and Jonathan Wise.